 Welcome to the Hooper-Lee-Nichols House.
 The original section of this building was built in the late 17th century, making it the second oldest house in Cambridge and one of the oldest houses in New England.
-From its location on Brattle Street, it has witnessed the beginning of the American Revolution, the birth of the abolitionist movement, the formation of America as an industrial powerhouse, and the counter culture revolution of the 1960s.
+From its location on Brattle Street, it has witnessed over 300 years of American history.

-The building was donated to the Cambridge Historical Society in 1957 by Francis Emerson and it has been our headquarters ever since.
-Today the Hooper-Lee-Nichols House serves as offices, an archive, and as a museum on Cambridge history.
-The displays change regularly and we encourage you to visit in person.
+The building was donated to the Cambridge Historical Society in 1957 by Frances Emerson and has been our headquarters ever since.
+Today the Hooper-Lee-Nichols House houses our staff offices and special collection archives.

 Rent the Hooper-Lee-Nichols House